bruce-hill/tomo/docs/optionals.md

 ## Type Inference

-For convenience, null values can also be written as `NULL` for any type in situations where the compiler knows what type of optional value is expected:
+For convenience, null values can also be written as `NONE` for any type in situations where the compiler knows what type of optional value is expected:

 - When assigning to a variable that has already been declared as optional.